-In this opportunity we will set up a meeting with the principal, teacher, student and parent upon principal discretion.
+In this opportunity, if determined necessary by the building principal, we will set up a meeting with the principal, teacher, student and parent upon principal discretion.
 In this meeting we will set up an action plan for the student to be successful and complete their work in the time allotted.